qcodespp/qcodespp.github.io/_sources/dummy_measurements.rst.txt

 Two dimensions
 --------------
-If you want to measure two independent parameters, you can use the ``loop2D`` function.
+If you need to loop over two independent parameters, you can use the ``loop2D`` function.
 For example, if we want to vary both output1 and output2, we can do:

 .. code-block:: python